MicrosoftDocs/powerquery-docs/powerquery-docs/CommonIssues.md

 ## Limitation: Custom AD FS authentication endpoint isn't supported in Power BI service

 The ability to use a custom Active Directory Federation Services (AD FS) authentication endpoint isn't supported in Power BI service.
 Users might encounter the following error: **The token service reported by the resource is not trusted**.

+## Cancel dataflow refresh

+Sometimes you start a dataflow refresh however, after starting it you realize you wanted to change one more thing before refreshing your data.
+In that case you have to wait till the refresh is finished.
+It is currently not supported to stop a refresh midway as the process already working on getting the data and updating the tables in your workspace or environment.